 Current advances in neuroscience allow us to identify patterns of activation and function of the brain and body’s central nervous system in ways that were only theoretical for psychological thinkers of the 20th century.

 Love that turns toxic is neither healthy nor genuine, though the intentions of each partner are often well-meaning.

-A couple relationship can be described as toxic when, due to intense emotional reactivity and defensive interaction patterns, it no longer promotes, and instead harms the individual mental, emotional, and physical, well-being and growth of each partner.
-The relationship is increasingly off balance, a factor that is affected by, and directly affects the individual inner sense of balance, health and safety of each partner.
+A couple relationship can be described as toxic when, due to emotional reactivity and defensive reaction patterns, it no longer promotes, and instead harms the mental, emotional and, or physical health, well-being and growth of each partner.
+The relationship is increasingly off balance, a factor that is affected by and directly affects the individual inner sense of balance, health and safety of each partner.

 In contrast, genuine love is an empathic connection that recognizes the authentic other and self as separate and unique beings, even encouraging the individuality of each as essential to the formation of healthy intimacy in a relationship.

-Neurological findings in the last decades show that we are wired for certain early protective behaviors in life, and that these become habitual responses automatically activated throughout life, often without conscious awareness.
+Neurological findings in the last decades show that we are wired for certain early protective behaviors in life, and that these can become habitual responses that get automatically activated, as they most often operate without conscious awareness.
 Intense emotional experiences in childhood can alter the structure of the brain and have enduring effects in adulthood.

 Everyone has ideas about love; for human beings, it is a lifelong preoccupation.
 The love relationship is unique in that, across cultures, nothing drives otherwise normal human beings to do crazy things than the quest for a love bond in a couple relationship.

 It has many attributes.
 One experience of love is, as Mark Twain describes, “the irresistible desire to be irresistibly desired.”
 Recent findings in neuroscience would agree with Mr. Twain’s statement.
 Romantic attraction appears to release the same levels, if not higher, of dopamine and oxytocin into the bloodstream as drugs.